-- Can work productively after whole group lesson. - Check in as finish and extend quantity and quality. - 1.
-Jumpstart Group: Students who are not able to use a new writing skill after a whole group lesson.
+- 1. Jumpstart Group: Students who are not able to use a new writing skill after a whole group lesson.
 Students who without additional reminders and support after a whole group lessons, would have trouble getting started with a new process.
 These might include beginning English learners who may not have understood the lesson, students who struggle with remembering the steps of a complex task, or students who just lack confidence in their ability to write.
 Bring them to a small group instruction area right after the whole group lesson and help them get started with extra support such as: - Additional opportunities to talk as a rehearsal to writing - Interactive or shared writing of the first part of the writing task - Word bank of vocabulary and ideas to include in the piece - Re-teach of skill - Language frame - Re-teach of steps in process listed for them on a small chart - 2.
 Guided Group: Students who get started with some ease, but may need further reminders and support along the way.
 You can rove the room and check in with them, or if the whole class is bogged down with a step, you can do some re-teaching mid-stream. - 3.
 Independent Group: these students are eager to get started and work quickly.
 However, they may need reminders about quality over quantity in writing, or you may have time to teach that group an extension of that skill once the other students are all underway.
 For example, while most students in the class are writing a basic description with sensory detail, these students may be ready to use literary devices such as metaphor, simile, or idioms in their descriptions.

-Opinion/Argument Rap: Rap Frame
+Opinion Rap: Rap Frame